Will Nicholls State cover the spread vs. SE Louisiana? Betting Trends, Record ATS

 Additional Nicholls State Insights & Trends

-- When Nicholls State totals more than 71.9 points, it is 2-1 against the spread and 5-2 overall.
+- Nicholls State is 2-1 against the spread and 5-2 overall when scoring more than 71.9 points.

 Bet on this or any college basketball matchup at BetMGM